r3n33/EddieBalance/README.md

 See the src/ directory for a quick ./build script and execute with ./EddieBalance

 If you need help building your Eddie please contact me through thingiverse and I'll get an email back to you.

-Please Note:

-I am actively updating the code on this project and as I accomplish better stability and control I'll keep this updated.
-I'm currently working towards eliminating the motion compensation I recently introduced; Tuning a 'setpoint' PID controller to command the pitch PID controller; Improved R/C commands; Better pitch and roll accuracy; Improved timing with measurements; iOS application; Windows GUI for configuration and tuning.